adamlin859/casual-statistical-fairness-analysis/README.md

 # COMS 6998: Fair and Robust Algorithms project

-This work aims to explore established causal-based frameworks and evaluate them under causality-based fairness notions, comparing these measures to sta- tistical fairness metrics.
+This work aims to explore established causal-based frameworks and evaluate them under causality-based fairness notions, comparing these measures to statistical fairness metrics.
 A major limitation of causal literature is that it assumes that a causal model to work from, which is rarely the case.
 For this reason, part of our work will be the discovery of such a causal model through which we will evaluate the fairness notions [1].
 Notably, we wish to evaluate these metrics